sonburn/symbol-organizer/README.md

 # Changelog

+* **14.5** - Some modifications to account for impending changes to MSSharedObjectContainer in Sketch 50.
 * **14.4** - Rolling back to previous code for Remove Unused Symbols, due to feedback that it's not working as desired.
 * **14.3** - Enhancement to Remove Unused Symbols, specifically to do a better job of detecting nested overrides for nested symbols.
 * **14.2** - Fix for Sketch 48 change of currentView to contentDrawView.